Final report for NEPA17-001

 - Improve the understanding about soil health with farmers.
 Conversations about tillage to manage weeds in organic system is a barrier to discussing organic crop production with farmers.
-PA has a very committed no-till farmer base and the mention of tillage is polarizing and judgemental.
+PA has a committed no-till farmer base and the mention of tillage is polarizing and judgmental.
 It is a barrier to conversation and critical thinking.

 - Alternative crops for use in agronomic systems.
-Agronomy experts were enthusiastic to interact and learn from a poultry specialist who described crop options (besides corn and soy) for chickens that could diversify rotations for markets and pest/nutrient managment.
+Agronomy experts were enthusiastic to interact and learn from a poultry specialist who described crop options (besides corn and soy) for chickens that could diversify rotations for markets and pest/nutrient management.

 - In addition to this workshop the State Coordinator met with the 12 ASPs who attended this workshop (individually or groups) and several other to discuss organic agronomy programming and research needs approximately 25 times throughout year 1, and several of them also attended 5 events that also included organic grain and poultry farmers.

 - This Northeast SARE State program also participated in a local cooperators survey Keystone Development Cooperation, along with Penn State Extension, Penn Assoc of Sust Ag, Penn Cert Organic to issue a survey to 45 respondents about their interest and need of forming an organic grain cooperative in PA.

 - The state coordinator also trialed a novel variety of corn thought to be suitable for organic chicken feed with 3 farmers and 1 ASP.
 The corn samples are being evaluated for nutrient content and information will be incorporated into year 2 and 3 outreach.